 Brian Behlendorf is Managing Director at Mithril Capital Management in San Francisco.
 His career has been a mix of technology start-up, public policy, and non-profit tech leadership.
 Brian serves on the Boards of the Mozilla Foundation, the Electronic Frontier Foundation, and Benetech, three organizations using technology to fight for civil liberties, open technologies, and social impact in the digital domain.
 Prior to Mithril, Brian was Chief Technology Officer at the World Economic Forum.
 He also served for two years at the White House as advisor to the Open Government project within the Office of Science and Technology Policy, and then later as advisor to Health and Human Services on open software approaches to health information sharing.
 Before that he has founded two tech companies (CollabNet and Organic) and several Open Source software projects (Apache, Subversion, and more).

-Richard Fontana is open source counsel at Red Hat, the world’s largest provider of open source-based enterprise software solutions.
-He focuses particularly on legal issues arising out of the software development process.
-Richard is also a board director of the Open Source Initiative (OSI).
+Richard Fontana is a lawyer who has specialized in open source legal issues for over ten years.
+He is Red Hat’s lead open source lawyer and supports Red Hat’s engineering and R&D teams.
+Richard is also a board director of the Open Source Initiative.
 He has been an active and influential public speaker on matters at the intersection of open source, law and policy.

 Bradley M. Kuhn is the president and distinguished technologist at Software Freedom Conservancy, on the board of directors of the Free Software Foundation, and editor-in-chief of copyleft.org.
 Kuhn began his work in the software freedom movement as a volunteer in 1992, when he became an early adopter of the GNU/Linux operating system, and began contributing to various free software projects.
 He worked during the 1990s as a system administrator and software developer for various companies, and taught AP Computer Science at Walnut Hills High School in Cincinnati.
 Kuhn’s non-profit career began in 2000, when he was hired by the FSF.
 As FSF’s executive director from 2001-2005, Kuhn led FSF’s GPL enforcement, launched its Associate Member program, and invented the Affero GPL.
 Kuhn was appointed president of Software Freedom Conservancy in April 2006, was Conservancy’s primary volunteer from 2006–2010, and has been a full-time staffer since early 2011.
 Kuhn holds a summa cum laude B.S. in computer science from Loyola University in Maryland, and an M.S. in computer science from the University of Cincinnati.
 Kuhn’s Master’s thesis (an excerpt from which won the Damien Conway Award for Best Technical Paper at this conference in 2000) discussed methods for dynamic interoperability of free software programming languages.
 Kuhn received an O’Reilly Open Source Award in 2012, in recognition for his lifelong policy work on copyleft licensing.
 Kuhn has a blog, is on pump.io and co-hosts the audcast, Free as in Freedom.